LoyolaChicagoBooks/introcs-csharp/source/data/variables.rst

    int width = 5, height, area;
    height = 7;

-Stylistically the example above is inconsistent, but it illustrates what is possible.
+Stylistically, the example above is inconsistent, but it illustrates what is possible.
 Technically an initialization is not an assignment.
 We will see some syntax that is legal in initializers, but not in assignment statements.